 This hardwood has an impressive 1730 lbf or 7700 N rating on the Janka hardness scale.
 It may surprise you, but this specification is higher than most materials under the same category, like ash, walnut, or oak.

-Given its score on the scale, we can guarantee that apple wood is a durable material that can resist regular wearing and shearing.
+Given its score on the scale and based on my experience as well, I can guarantee that apple wood is a durable material that can resist regular wearing and shearing.
 This attribute is also what makes the wood perfect for furniture-making projects.

 Unlike other woodworking lumber, applewood doesn’t feature a straight-grain pattern.
 It’s also not soft, so cutting, drilling, and nailing its surface can be challenging.
-On the bright side, it responds well to woodturning, gluing, and finishing.
+On the bright side, I find that it responds well to woodturning, gluing, and finishing.

 To make it clear how strong and durable this hardwood is, here’s a hardness comparison table including other wood species: